A4Bio/ProteinInvBench/README.md

 ## Overview of Supported Models, Datasets, and Evaluation Metrics

-We support various spatiotemporal prediction methods and will provide benchmarks on various STL datasets.
+We support various protein design methods and will provide benchmarks on various protein datasets.
 We are working on add new methods and collecting experiment results.

 <!-- *The detailed introduction could be found in* [dataset.md]() -->

-* Spatiotemporal Prediction Methods.
+* Protein Design Methods.

   <details open>
     <summary>Currently supported methods</summary>